achen1296/Apple-Music-Editor/README.md

 | ...    |
 | 120    | 4      | ? (nearly always 2, but rarely otherwise found duplicated at offset 120 of [iAma (Artist)](#iama-artist) and nowhere else, might be a date when not 2) |
 | ...    |

+Offset 41 album inheritance of star rating enum values:

+- 0x01 = album is rated directly by the user, _not_ inheriting
+- 0x20 = album is _not_ rated directly by the user and its rating has been calculated as a (rounded) average of the star rating of its songs

+Although this can also work in reverse — the direct star rating of an album is inherited by songs inside that lack a direct rating from the user — that doesn't get stored anywhere inside the file, presumably because it is easier to calculate (just copied rather than being an average).

 Offset 42 suggestion flag enum values: see [itma](#itma-track)